ignite/cli/docs/cli/index.md

 **Synopsis**

 Commands for managing accounts.
 An account is a pair of a private key and a public key.
-Starport uses accounts to interact with the Starport Network blockchain, use an IBC relayer, and more.
+Ignite CLI uses accounts to interact with the Ignite Blockchain, use an IBC relayer, and more.

 **Options**